Brooks Ghost 9Review Facts

 .
 The cushioning felt just right.
 Overall, the midsole is very impressive, particularly this BioMoGo material which I must say, does its job very well.

-The upper of the Brooks Ghost 9 is a composition of engineered mesh, which is a very common configuration in running shoes unless your're going for something more geared for trails, but that's not what we have here.
+The Brooks Ghost 9's upper is a composition of engineered mesh, a very common configuration in running shoes unless your're going for something more geared for trails, but that's not what we have here.
 This mesh inherently allows for appropriate breathability and the ability to stretch due to its woven nature, providing an overall more effective structure.
 The tongue and interior are well cushioned, making the upper one of the more comfort contributing components of the shoe.
 My personal rating, the upper offered quite a bit more comfortability than my current Nike that I run in more regularly, so in terms of that I would rate the upper a 4.7/5.
 It's a very comfortable shoe, period.
 As for breathability, I didn’t have any issues with foot sweat, though this is to be expected for most quality shoes with as much mesh integration.
 As a whole, the engineered mesh does it's job quite well, and the upper stood out in regards to it's cushion and flexibility.

 shoe and won't present any limitations to your longer runs.